QuineDot/rust-snags/README.md

   * Leads to situation where the only implementation for unsized types are default function bodies (need to re-find the citation for this situation)
   * Seems to be special-cased in the compiler (citation needed)
   * Outlook: Used endemically but a replacement should be possible
+    * Technically possible after [RFC 2580](https://rust-lang.github.io/rfcs/2580-ptr-meta.html) ladnds
 * [Inherent methods "are" the trait implementation](https://github.com/rust-lang/rust/issues/51402)
-  * Striving too hard for `dyn Trait` "is" the trait vs. the reality: `dyn Trait` is a distinct, concrete type
+  * Striving too hard for `dyn Trait` "is" the trait vs. the reality: `dyn Trait` is a distinct, concrete type?
+    * No, apparently it was due to [partial (compiler) implementations](http://smallcultfollowing.com/babysteps//blog/2021/10/01/dyn-async-traits-part-2/#partial-dyn-impls)
+    * I still feel inherent impls should be inherent impls and trait impls, trait impls.
   * Related: The [belief/desire](https://github.com/rust-lang/rust/issues/88904) for it to be impossible to make a `dyn Trait` that doesn't implement `Trait`
     * See also [RFC 2027](https://rust-lang.github.io/rfcs/2027-object_safe_for_dispatch.html)
   * Outlook: Stable, but could probably just be allowed?